NZRichard/OpenCore-Install-Guide/extras/spoof.md

 # Disabling GPU

 So you need to hide your unsupported GPU?
-Well with OpenCore things are slightly different, specifically that we need to specify to which exact device we want to spoof.
+With OpenCore we need to specify which device we want to spoof.
 There are 3 ways we can do this:

 * Boot Flag
   * Disables all GPUs except the iGPU